-Copyright is the exclusive right to make copies, license, and otherwise benefit from a literary, musical, or artistic work.
-It provides legal protection so that other people can’t use an original expression of an idea.
+Copyright is the exclusive right to make copies, license, and otherwise benefit from a literary, dramatic, musical, or artistic work.
+Copyright provides legal protection to people who create these types of works.
+If you own a copyright in a work, no one can use that work without your permission.
 Copyrighted works are protected for the lifetime of the author or creator and for a period of 50 years after his or her death.

 You may have heard the term intellectual property.
 Intellectual property refers to original ideas that are protected by copyright laws.
-In our digital age, intellectual property can range from DVDs to video games to e-books.
-You cannot copy someone else’s intellectual property for the purposes of distribution.
+In our digital age, intellectual property can range from online videos and images to video games to e-books.
+You cannot copy someone else’s intellectual property for sale or distribution without their permission.

 In this section: